MicrosoftDocs/VBA-Docs/outlook/Concepts/Creating-Form-Regions/specify-the-location-of-a-form-region-in-a-custom-form.md

 # Specify the Location of a Form Region in a Custom Form

 A form region is a piece of custom user interface that you add to a form.
 You can designate the form region to be displayed in one of several ways in a custom form.
-To do so, you will be specifying the **formRegionType** and **displayAfter** elements of the form region XML schema in the corresponding form region manifest XML file.
+To do so, you'll be specifying the **formRegionType** and **displayAfter** elements of the form region XML schema in the corresponding form region manifest XML file.

 ## On the Default Page